 Foreign net migration has been clearly positive ever since the year 2000, albeit net migration gains have been in decline ever since 2011.

 Domestic net migration has varied more than has foreign net migration.
 Those moving from Helsinki to other parts of Finland outnumbered those moving to Helsinki in the years 2002–2007, but since then, domestic migration has been raising Helsinki’s population figure.

 Net migration of people with a foreign mother tongue grew clearly during the first decade of the 2000s.
-In 2018, the net migration gain of people with a foreign mother tongue was lower than the previous year due to growing domestic net emigration.
-The total migration gain of foreign nationals was 3,041 people.
+In 2019, the net migration gain of people with a foreign mother tongue was somewhat higher than the previous year.
+The total migration gain of foreign nationals was 3,245 people.